lucianweber/lucianweber/README.md

 # Hi!
-I'm Lucian 👋
+I'm Lucian 👋 and I love Software.

-I'm a software engineer from Germany living in Stockholm, Sweden.
-I have ~5 years of work experience as a Software Engineer building web-services involving frontend- and backend development, system architecture and database design.
+I have 5+ years of experience as a Software Engineer building web-services involving frontend- and backend development, system architecture and database design.
+Or in different words: I love building products with Web-Technologies.
+I am really focused on solving the right problems in order to deliver the best possible value to the users.
+I am a valued teamplayer and love to share my experience and knowledge to help others.ac